baarratia/RawLoRa-Portenta-RaspberryPi/README.md

 ### 3. Setting ****Arduino Core for STM32L0 based boards****

 <aside>
-🔥 This step is setting-up a thing that only works with a Linux machine, let’s focus on making it work on our Raspberry Pi!
+🔥 This step is setting-up a thing that only works with a Linux machine...

 </aside>